gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

   <tr>
     <th>Authorization</th>
     <td>This header is a JSON Web Token which is used by the push service
-    to authenticate an application server, i.e. the application who is requesting this message be delivered is the same application who subscribed the user.</td>
+    to authenticate an application server.
+In other words, the application who is making the request is the same application who subscribed the user.</td>
   </tr>
   <tr>
     <th>Crypto-Key</th>
     <td>This value has one or two pieces.
 One piece is the `p256ecdsa` value
-    which is the base64 url encoded *public application server key*, basically the same value as you'd pass into the *subscribe()* call.
-The second piece is `dh` which is the </td>
+    which is the base64 URL encoded *public application server key*, basically the same value as you'd pass into the *subscribe()* call.
+The second piece is `dh` which is the public encryption key used during encrypting the payload.</td>
   </tr>
   <tr>
     <th>Encryption</th>
-    <td>The encryption header is used to send the *salt* value that was
+    <td>The encryption header should be the *salt* value used when encrypting
-    used when encrypting your payload.</td>
+    your payload.</td>
   </tr>
   <tr>
     <th>Content-Type</th>
-    <td>If you aren't sending a payload with your push message you can
-    skip this value.
+    <td>This should be set to `application/octet-stream` when sending a

-    If you do include a payload you'll want to set this to `application/octet-stream`.
-This lets the browser know that you intend to send a stream of bytes, which the push service will require.</td>
+    payload.
+This lets the browser know that you intend to send a stream of bytes, which the Push Service will expect.</td>
   </tr>
   <tr>
     <th>Content-Length</th>